Bagman (video game)

-Bagman is a platform game released in arcades by Valadon Automation in 1982.
+Bagman is a platform game released as an arcade video game by Valadon Automation in 1982.
 It was licensed to Stern for U.S. distribution in 1983 and to Taito in Japan the same year.
 In France, the game is titled Le Bagnard (English: The Convict).
 Bagman was followed-up with Super Bagman in 1984.

 Gameplay

 The objective of the game is to maneuver the bagman through various mine shafts, picking up money bags and placing them in a wheelbarrow at the surface of the mine.
 The player must avoid pursuing guards, moving ore carts, and descending elevators.
 The player may temporarily stun the guards by striking them with a pickaxe or by dropping money bags on them when they are below the player on the same ladder.
 The player may move between the three screens which make up the level via shafts and on the surface.

 Bagman is played using one 4-way joystick and one action button.
 The joystick is also used to jump out of the ore cart.
 The action button is used to perform the following tasks: